All in the Family: History and production

 After stations' and viewers' complaints caused ABC to cancel Turn-On (a sketch comedy series developed by Laugh-Ins George Schlatter) after only one episode in February 1969, the network became uneasy about airing a show with a "foul-mouthed, bigoted lead" character, and rejected the series at about the time Richard Dreyfuss sought the role of Michael.
 Rival network CBS was eager to update its image and was looking to replace much of its then popular "rural" programming (Mayberry R.F.D., The Beverly Hillbillies, Petticoat Junction and Green Acres) with more "urban", contemporary series and was interested in Lear's project; by this point, Gleason was no longer under contract to CBS (his own show was among those eliminated), allowing Lear to keep Carroll O'Connor on as the lead.
 CBS bought the rights from ABC and retitled the show All in the Family.
 The pilot episode CBS developed had the final cast and was the series' first episode.

 Lear wanted to shoot in black and white as Till Death Us Do Part had been.
 While CBS insisted on color, Lear had the set furnished in neutral tones, keeping everything relatively devoid of color.
 As costume designer Rita Riggs described in her 2001 Archive of American Television interview, Lear's idea was to create the feeling of sepia tones, in an attempt to make viewers feel as if they were looking at an old family album.

 All in the Family was the first major American series to be videotaped in front of a live studio audience.
-In the 1960s, most sitcoms had been filmed in the single-camera format without audiences, with a laugh track simulating an audience response, with videotape at that time mainly reserved for news programming and variety shows.
+In the 1960s, most sitcoms had been filmed in the single-camera format without audiences, with a laugh track simulating an audience response; at that time, videotaping was mainly reserved for news programming and variety shows.
 Lear employed the multiple-camera format of shooting in front of an audience, but used tape, whereas previous multiple-camera shows like The Mary Tyler Moore Show had used film.
 Due to the success of All in the Family, videotaping sitcoms in front of an audience became a common format for the genre during the 1970s, onward, until the advent of digital HD.
 The use of videotape also gave All in the Family the look and feel of early live television, including the original live broadcasts of The Honeymooners, to which All in the Family is sometimes compared.